The Festive Forrest is in, don't miss a chance to see the trees!

 This exciting new event celebrates the joy of handmade decorations, the art of recycling and the festive spirit of creativity.
 The Gallery hopes to fill its spaces with a “forest” of miniature trees made by local artists, families, schools, and community groups.

 “Merry Minis is all about community connection and creativity,” says a Gallery spokesperson.
-“We want people to have fun making something and have another reason to come together — whether it’s an intricate tiny tree, a clever themed design, a whimsical family creation or something somewhat larger than mini that Heathcote's have suggested they will make.
+“We want people to have fun making something and have another reason to come together — whether it’s an intricate tiny tree, a clever themed design, a whimsical family creation or something somewhat larger than mini.
 It’s about celebrating Christmas in a way that feels personal, local, and joyful.”

 Workshops to inspire

-The Gallery will host two workshops in November.
-The Mini Tree Makers Workshops will be held on Monday 17 November (4–6 pm) and Wednesday 19 November (5–7 pm) in the Morrinsville Gallery Learning Hub.
+The Gallery has hosted three workshops in November.
+The Mini Tree Makers Workshops were held on Monday 17 November (4–6 pm) and Wednesday 19 and 26th November (5–7 pm) in the Morrinsville Gallery Learning Hub.
 Materials will be provided, though participants are encouraged to bring ideas or works in progress.
-Workshops cost $5 and registration is required through the Gallery’s website at morrinsvillegallery.org.nz
+Registration is required through the Gallery’s website at morrinsvillegallery.org.nz

-Completed mini trees are to be delivered to the Gallery by 1 December, accompanied by the $10 entry fee and an entry form available online or from Gallery reception.
+Completed mini trees are to be delivered to the Gallery between 1st and 5th of December, accompanied by the $10 entry fee and an entry form available online or from Gallery reception.
 The exhibition will be on display throughout December in the Awatea and Whakaaturanga galleries.

-The launch of Merry Minis in Morrinsville coincides with the return of the popular Mini Christmas Lights Display.
+The launch of Merry Minis in Morrinsville coincides with the return of the popular Christmas Show.
 Winners in last year’s Harcourts Christmas Lights competition, Helen and Brian Gibson are returning with a revamped collection of miniature festive scenes and snow-covered villages.
 The pair’s passion for Christmas has delighted visitors for years and their ever-growing display remains a highlight of the local festive season.

 Together, these two displays promise to make Morrinsville Gallery a must-visit destination this December — a place where creativity, community, and Christmas magic come together under one roof.